pyta-uoft/pyta/nodes/README.md

 ## Informal Grammar

-In the Astroid documentation here, we often use the `Expr` and `Stmt` names to represent expression and statement nodes, where nodes in each category play similar roles in certain sitations.
+In the Astroid documentation here, we often use the `Expr` and `Statement` names to represent expression and statement nodes, where nodes in each category play similar roles in certain situations.
 For example, `Expr` nodes can often be assigned to and values can be loaded from them.
-On the other hand, `Stmt` nodes are standalone lines (or blocks) of code that usually compose the body of a parent node.
+On the other hand, `Statement` nodes are standalone lines (or blocks) of code that usually compose the body of a parent node.

-### `Stmt` Nodes
+### `Statement` Nodes

 * Assert
 * Assign